beeker1121/dddstructure/cmd/deployments/kubemysql/README.md

 # Deploy App and MySQL in Kubernetes

-This will explain how to deploy the application with both the application and the MySQL database hosted inside a Kubernetes cluster.
+This will explain how to deploy the API application with both the application and the MySQL database hosted inside of a Kubernetes cluster.
 We will use `minikube` to test our Kubernetes configuration and that everything runs correctly, and eventually use GKE (Google Kubernetes Engine) to host a near production ready deployment of the application.

 ## Minikube